isc-projects/kea/doc/sphinx/man/perfdhcp.8.rst

    specifies the option code and the hexstring is a hexadecimal string that defines the content of the option.
 Care should be taken as ``perfdhcp`` does not offer any kind of logic behind those options; they are simply inserted into packets and sent as is.
-Be careful not to duplicate options that are already inserted.
 Please notice that ``encapsulation-level:`` is optional and if omitted, default encapsulation-level value 1 is used.
    For example, to insert client class identifier (option code 60) with a string "docsis" at first level of encapsulation, use "--or 60,646f63736973"